-How to Solve Code Integration Issues with Make Collections
+How to Solve Code Integration Issues

 A Collection in Make is a special type of data structure.
 It contains key-value pairs.